-The following issues and opportunities are updated from the Wellton 2013 General Plan and include information gleaned from the existing conditions analysis and during the public engagement activities of the Welton 2023 General Plan.
+The following issues and opportunities are updated from the Wellton 2013 General Plan and include information gleaned from the existing conditions analysis and during the public engagement activities of the Wellton 2023 General Plan.

-- Maintenance and improvement of existing Town roadways and the construction of new roadways is a continuing issue.
+- Maintenance and improvement of existing Town of Wellton's roadways and the construction of new roadways is a continuing issue.
 Many of the roadways in the MPA are undeveloped, private, and unpaved.
-There may be availability of federal transportation grant programs and the ADOTadministered Transportation Alternatives program to assist with funding bike/pedestrian infrastructure projects. - The Town has purchased a water clarifier but seeks funds for installation and maintenance. - Public Safety response times are adequate, but residents are concerned about keeping this level of service as the Town grows. - The Train shuts down Avenue 29E/Williams Street when it stops, blocking the aging population in Coyote Wash from emergency services.
-Another RR crossing, overpass, or adding an off ramp to Avenue 33E or 31E to allow for easier access may be warranted. - There exists adjacent land to the east of the Town's incorporated area that may be ripe for annexation, adding to the available housing stock and shared state revenue for the Town. - A study was conducted by Stantec Engineering recently, which indicated that a Wastewater Treatment facility for the North Side of Wellton would cost \$57 million.
+There may be availability of federal transportation grant programs and the ADOTadministered Transportation Alternatives program to assist with funding bike/pedestrian infrastructure projects. - The Town of Wellton has purchased a water clarifier but seeks funds for installation and maintenance. - Public Safety response times are adequate, but residents are concerned about keeping this level of service as the Town of Wellton grows. - The Train shuts down Avenue 29E/Williams Street when it stops, blocking the aging population in Coyote Wash from emergency services.
+Another RR crossing, overpass, or adding an off ramp to Avenue 33E or 31E to allow for easier access may be warranted. - There exists adjacent land to the east of the Town of Wellton's incorporated area that may be ready for annexation, adding to the available housing stock and shared state revenue for the Town of Wellton. - A study was conducted by Stantec Engineering recently, which indicated that a Wastewater Treatment facility for the North Side of Wellton would cost \$57 million.
 Currently, one does not exist.